Index

 The Fine Print - What am I agreeing to by competing in Wege Prize?

-Have exactly five members
+Have exactly five (5) members (no more, no less)

-Represent at least three (3) different academic disciplines*
+Represent at least three (3) different academic disciplines (in terms of each participant’s current program of study–previously completed degree programs are not considered)

-Represent at least two (2) different institutions of higher education, such as colleges, universities, or separate colleges/schools within a larger university.
-(For instance, a team member from Example University's School of Engineering and a team member from Example University's School of Earth Sciences would be considered as representing two different institutions.)*
+*For instance, a team member from Example University’s School of Engineering and a team member from Example University’s School of Earth Sciences would be considered as representing two different institutions

 The Challenge

-Build a strong and diverse transdisciplinary team of five
+Build a strong and diverse team

-Identify a complex, “wicked” problem to address
+Identify a “wicked” problem to address

-We need to consider waste and pollution as design flaws rather than inevitable
+Consider waste and pollution as design flaws to be addressed rather than inevitable by-products of the things we make.

-We need closed loop systems that actively enhance water and nutrient cycling and help the entire ecosystem renew and recover.
+enhance water and nutrient cycling and help

 Innovative – providing unique value and exploring untapped potential